microsoft/fhir-loader/readme.md

 - for NDJSON formated FHIR Bundles, use the "ndjson" container
 - for Compressed (.zip) formatted FHIR Bundles, use the "zip" container

-Simply upload the file for import into the proper container, and FHIR-Bulk Loader and Export will automatically handle adding the data to the FHIR service database.
+Simply upload the file for import into the proper container, and FHIR-Bulk Loader and Export will automatically add the data to the FHIR service database.

 ## Exporting Bulk Patient-centric FHIR Data
 The FHIR-Bulk Loader also provides an endpoint to execute a high speed parallel patient-centric bulk export of data.
 It is similar to the capabilities provided by the built-in FHIR Server `$export` function but uses multiple connections to invoke FHIR API calls with user-defined criteria and standard FHIR Query parameters.
 This can offer performance advantages and more precise resource inclusion than the $export operation specified in the FHIR standard.
 The data for your export is written to the ```export``` container of the storage account created with the fhir-loader installation.
 Each export job creates it's own subcontainer using the ```instanceid``` of the triggered export job.